johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - Do the right thing because it is the right thing to do.
 Dont need any other reason for doing something you know is right.
 Only need justification to do thinkg you know are wrong.
 - "Best time to plant a tree is 20 years ago, second best time is today"
 - "Those who will not risk, cannot win" - John Paul Jones
+- "Often injustice lies in what your not doing"  - Shane Parrish
+- Man who saved the world (Vasili Arkhipov)
+  > Sub officier who was sinavertiantly udner attack during the Cuban missle crisis.
+  > Bombs exploded to get teh subs to surface.
+  > Vasili's sub was not notified this was happening and assumed he was at war.
+But refused to launch nuclear war head.
+- Make due with how things ARE.
+Do not wait until thie perfect moment/mood/
+  > "A good plan now is better than a perfect plan later" Patton
+- If you can, do it now.
+(Seneca)
+- "Do what nature demands of you.
+Get right to if its possible.
+Dont look around to see if people will know about it.
+Dont wait for profection, be satisfied with any small progress, but push for more" Markus Aurelius
+- Do not become trapped by idealism.
+  > Begin where the world is.
+Useless to delay action because things arent pefect or the plan is not the best it could possibly be.

 # Amor Fati: Embrace what happens, it couldn't have been otherwise.